Rumble in the Bronx: Plot

-He soon starts a rivalry with the gang after driving them away from Elaine's supermarket, which they tried to rob and vandalize.
-A series of brawls breaks out in which the bikers try to corner Keung and finish him off.
-When a member named Angelo gets involved in an illegal diamond deal gone bad and steals the diamonds, the small-time gangsters become the victims of a larger and more effective criminal syndicate led by White Tiger.
-While running away with the diamonds, Angelo leaves them in a cushion, which is unknowingly used by Keung for the wheelchair of a disabled Chinese American boy named Danny.
-Danny's elder sister Nancy, a lingerie model/dancer, works in a seedy bar and is an associate/girlfriend of the bikers.

-Keung befriends Nancy and advises her to stay away from crime.
-When the gangsters see this, they chase Keung and Nancy.
-After failing to confront Keung, the bikers trash Elaine's supermarket, during which two of Angelo's men are captured by White Tiger's men, who turn up at the supermarket in search of Angelo.
-Angelo's colleagues are unaware of his diamond heist and one is executed in a tree-shredder; his remains given back to the other gangsters as a warning to return the multimillion-dollar goods.
-In the meantime, Keung and Nancy go to the bikers' headquarters after the latest supermarket attack, and Keung defeats them in another brawl.
+When a gang member named Angelo gets involved in an illegal diamond deal gone bad and steals the diamonds, the bikers unwittingly become targets for a large, vicious crime syndicate led by a man named White Tiger.
+While running away from White Tiger's men, Angelo hides the diamonds in a cushion which is unknowingly used by Keung for Danny's wheelchair.
+Keung befriends Nancy, and while visiting her at the seedy club she works at, advises her to stay away from crime.
+After visiting her again, Keung meets the gangsters, who pose as FBI agents and ask him to contact them when he finds the "stolen property" they are looking for.
+After the bikers inadvertently catch Keung and Nancy meeting in her club one evening, they trash Elaine's supermarket, during which two of Angelo's men are captured by White Tiger's men, who turn up at the supermarket in search of Angelo.
+Angelo's friends are unaware of his diamond heist, and one is executed in a tree-shredder.
+Keung and Nancy go to the bikers' headquarters after this latest attack, and Keung engages and defeats them in another brawl.